The big blizzard is here; it won’t be going anywhere until Thursday

 Three inches had fallen as of 8 a.m. at Marks Butte, Colorado, in Sedgwick County.
 Four inches had fallen by about 6 a.m. at Iliff, northeast of Sterling along I-76 and U.S. Highway 138.

 A weather service spotter at Iliff reported blowing and drifting snow with visibility of less than 500 feet.
-U.S. 6, 138 and 385 were closed in northeast Colorado, as were Colorado Highways 14, 23, 59, 71 and 113.
+All or parts of U.S. 6, 138 and 385 were closed in northeast Colorado, as were Colorado Highways 14, 23, 59, 71 and 113.

 Patchy blowing snow will continue in the Scottsbluff-Gering area into Friday, followed by sunnier skies but continued cold temperatures through Monday